bio-tools/biotoolsDocs/curators_guide.rst

 .. note::
    - `biotoolsSchema <https://github.com/bio-tools/biotoolsschema>`_ includes a basic model of an API specification including endpoints however this is not yet supported in bio.tools
-   - `biotoolsSchema <https://github.com/bio-tools/biotoolsschema>`_ allows tool relationships to be defined, but these are not yet supported in bio.tools.
-In future, the ``isInterfaceTo`` relationship will allow specification of the tool that the web service provides an interface to

 Workbench
 ^^^^^^^^^